The Appalachian African-American Cultural Center: Building on the Past

 Carson, who was born in 1953, has powerful and conflicting memories of his elementary-school days.
 "At any one time there were about 30 kids in the building," he says, and some of the seventh-graders were 17 and 18 years old.
 Just down the path was the modern school for whites.
 "I remember thinking, Why don't we have a playground?
 Why don't we have monkey bars?
 Why don't we have a cafeteria?'
 Our balls were socks balled up and sewn together and our bats were broomsticks.
 Our bathroom was an outhouse, and the building was heated by a pot-bellied coal stove."

 And yet for all its relative poverty, the school represented hope and education to a community long deprived of both.
+Teacher Lou Carson was talented and committed, and presided over a tight-knit classroom.
 And the times there were golden for Carson, a fact that, paradoxically, rankles him still.
-Teacher Lou Carson, who earned eighteen dollars a month, was talented and committed, and presided over a tight-knit classroom.

 End of an Era